RuXeR97/ForgetMeNot/README.md

 - prettier UI,
 - basic user settings (like defining color of calendar's events, specifing if we want notifications (via mail/desktop)

+# Instruction to run application

+To run application you have to copy "credentials.json" from main folder to debug or release folder after building.

 Way to contact me:
 * Mail: ruxer0097@gmail.com